c0D3M/Misc/cryptohtaphy.md

 ## Block Ciphers
 ### ECB Mode
 PT is divided in block and XOR with key
+Disadvantage of this method is same block of plain text will result in same block of ciphertext thus no pseudorandomness in cihper text.

 ### CBC mode
 PT is divided in block